A Latin Apprenticeship Program

 |8:00 - 9:00pm||Ludi et Carmina||Time set aside for skits, games, and songs|

 Apprentices meet online once a week with the head mentor for a one hour session.
 These webinars extend from August to May and move at a pace of about one chapter a month.
-They will be held on Wednesdays from 4-5pm EST.
+The webinars will be held on Thursdays from 7-8pm EST for second years and Mondays from 7-8pm for first years.

 A variety of modules are taught during the retreats.